 It’s another reminder that sometimes, even the best intentions and strongest game plans aren’t enough – no matter if you’re a consumer struggling with credit card debt or medical debt or if you’re a massive online giant that’s just been outdone by illegal hackers.

-While we can’t help the folks at Netflix, we can help our follow Texans with their bankruptcy needs.
-If you’re considering this an option, we invite you to contact us today.
-We’ll provide all of the information you need so that you can make the best decision for you and your family.
+While I can’t help the folks at Netflix, I can help my fellow Texans with their bankruptcy needs.
+If you’re considering this an option, I invite you to contact me today.
+I’ll provide all of the information you need so that you can make the best decision for yourself and your family.